Kickstart Frequently Asked Questions (FAQs)

 Once a young person starts with you in a Kickstart job you will be committed to paying wages.

 You pay wages to the young person as part of your normal payroll arrangements and the government reimburses you in arrears, via the Kickstart gateway.
-The first payment should come to the gateway at six weeks, then monthly from that point forward.
+The first payment should come to the gateway at seven weeks, then monthly from that point forward.

 Please note: It’s really important to understand how and when a Kickstart gateway will forward the wage reimbursements to you, so that you can manage cashflow.
 It should be passed on within 5 working days of receipt.
+This can mean that you must cashflow the first two months wages – do not apply for Kickstart funding if you cannot commit to this.

 The DWP wage reimbursement cover 25 hours week at the appropriate age-related Minimum Wage, plus the associated employer National Insurance contributions and employer minimum automatic enrolment contributions.